-The first author is partially supported by NSF grant DMS-0500841.
+May 27, 2007, The first author is partially supported by NSF grant DMS-0500841.

-Although the example expounded here is patterned on the one in Hart-Shelah, [HS90], our analysis of their example led to the discovery of some minor inaccuracies (the greatest categoricity cardinal is \aleph{k-2} rather than \aleph{k-1}).
+The example expounded here is patterned on the one in Hart-Shelah, [HS90]: our analysis of their example led to the discovery of some minor inaccuracies (the greatest categoricity cardinal is \aleph{k-2} rather than \aleph{k-1}).
 Although the properties we assert could be proved with more complication for the original example, we present a simpler example.
 In Section 1 we describe the example and define the sentences φ_k .
 In Section 2 we introduce the notion of a solution and prove lemmas about the amalgamation of solutions.
-From these we deduce in Section 4 positive results about tameness.
+From these we deduce in Section 5 positive results about tameness.
 In some sense, the key insight of this paper is that the amalgamation property holds in all cardinalities (Section 3) while the amalgamation of solutions is very cardinal dependent.
-We show in Section 5 that φ_k is not Galois stable in \aleph{k-2} and deduce the non-tameness.
-From the instability we derive in Section 6 the failure of categoricity in larger cardinals.
+We prove in Section 4 that this example is a model-complete AEC.
+We show in Section 6 that φ_k is not Galois stable in \aleph{k-2} and deduce the non-tameness.
+From the instability we derive in Section 7 the failure of categoricity in larger cardinals.

-Baldwin and Shelah [BS] showed under often satisfied conditions (K admits closures i.e. is closed under arbitrary intersections) amalgamation does not affect tameness.
-That is, for any tameness spectrum realized by an AEC K which admits closures, there is another which has the amalgamation property but the same tameness spectrum.
+Baldwin and Shelah [BS] showed under often satisfied conditions (K admits intersections i.e. is closed under arbitrary intersections) amalgamation does not affect tameness.
+That is, for any tameness spectrum realized by an AEC K which admits intersections, there is another which has the amalgamation property but the same tameness spectrum.
 But this construction destroys categoricity so those examples do not address the weaker conjecture that the amalgamation property together with categoricity in a finite number of cardinals implies (\aleph_0, ∞)-tameness.
 We refute that conjecture here.
-Baldwin, Kueker and VanDieren [BKV00] showed that if K is an (\aleph_0, ∞)-tame acc with arbitrarily large models that is Galois-stable in κ it is Galois stable in κ^+ ; our results show the tameness hypothesis was essential.
+Baldwin, Kueker and VanDieren [BKV06] showed that if K is an (\aleph_0, ∞)-tame AEC with arbitrarily large models that is Galois-stable in κ it is Galois stable in κ^+ ; our results show the tameness hypothesis was essential.